lbfederico/gromacs_scripts/README.md

           python3 complex.py prot.gro lig.gro cof.gro

 *topol_lig.py and topol_lig_cof.py
-- Depending on topol_ it includes ligand parameters , ligand topology and molecules at the end of the file or position restraints
+- Depending on topol_ it includes in topol.top file: ligand parameters, ligand topology and molecules at the end of the file.

           python3 topol_lig.py lig
           python3 topol_lig_cof.py lig cof
           (do not put extension)

-*topol_POSRE_lig.py and tpol_POSRE_lig_cof.py
+*topol_POSRES_lig.py and tpol_POSRES_lig_cof.py
 - Restraining the Ligand Step - Include the position restraint topology information in our topology file.
 - Restrain only ligand whenever but if you want a bit more control during equilibration, i.e. restraining the protein and ligand independently, change #ifdef POSRES to #ifdef POSRES_LIG in script file

-          python3 topol_POSRE_lig.py
+          python3 topol_POSRES_lig.py
-          python3 topol_POSRE_lig_cof.py
+          python3 topol_POSRES_lig_cof.py